yuramol/softbee.io/content/settings/work.md

   title: Our work
 main:
   subtitle: >-
-    That’s how we work and what we do.
+    Remember we told you we convert ideas to successful products?

-    And a bit of our favorite projects and the impact they've made.
+    Get to know some of them.
   text: >-
     We work really well together but are awesome separately, too.
 Hire only what you need, we’ll build our team around your project.